meshapi/grpc-api-gateway/docs/quickstart/http_binding.md

       - "buf.build/meshapi/grpc-api-gateway"
     ```

-    Now download the dependencies using:
+    Download the dependencies using:

     ```sh
     $ buf mod update
     ```

-=== "Using protoc"
+=== "Using Protoc"

-    Download and proto files from the `api/meshapi` directory in the
+    Download the proto files from the `api/meshapi` directory in the
     [gRPC API Gateway git repository](https://github.com/meshapi/grpc-api-gateway/tree/main/api/meshapi/gateway)
     to a local directory named `meshapi`.

-Let's modify our existing proto file with the following additions:
+Modify your existing proto file with the following additions:

 ```proto title="echo_service.proto" hl_lines="5 21-29" linenums="1"
 syntax = "proto3";